Sustainable Travel Strategy

 Electric Cars are on the increase in the UK.
 The Society of Motor Manufacturers and Traders (SMMT) has reported that sales of hybrid vehicles more than doubled from 2014 to 2015 and that sales of pure electric cars have risen by about 50%.
-With government grants to help with the purchase price plus ongoing investment in infrastructure, ownership of an electric car is not a wacky alternative, but a viable means of travelling more sustainably.
+With government grants to help with the purchase price, plus ongoing investment in infrastructure, ownership of an electric car is a viable means of sustainable travel.

 The university has taken advantage of government funding to install two electric car charging points at each of the main campus bases so you don't have to fork out for a power top up!

 Charging is currently for free and spaces are reserved for electric cars only.